Best Emerging Solution for Patient Safety

 The products and services considered in this category will have demonstrable and positive consequences for patient safety.
 Though not necessarily supported by evidence from the field the potential for reductions in harm, changes in process or treatment resulting in better safer care must be intrinsic the to design and application of the innovation.

-Any organisation, company or individual with a product or service which can demonstrate the obvious potential for improvements in the safe care of patients.
+Entries are welcomed from all parts of the NHS and public sector including AHSN and academic institutions that can demonstrate the obvious potential for improvements in the safe care of patients.
 Products already in wide circulation or which have been applied in existing circumstances may not be considered.
-Entities large and small are welcome to submit, but the solution must be at a testing or initial stage of application.
+Products, solutions and initiatives large and small are welcome to submit, but the solution must be at a testing or initial stage of application.

 Describe the goals of the product or service including the primary purpose and how it can help make tangible enhancements to the safe care of patients or which can reduce harm.